MarcelRobeer/explabox/README.md

 ## Releases
 The `explabox` is officially released through [PyPI](https://pypi.org/project/explabox/).

-See [changelog](CHANGELOG.md) for a full overview of the changes for each version.
+See the [changelog](CHANGELOG.md) for a full overview of the changes for each version.

 <a name="contributing"/></a>
 ## Contributing